jstanous/jstanous/README.md

   [Streamlit App](https://melaniessmoothies-jstanous.streamlit.app/)

 ## Current Private Projects
+- Personal Loan Portfolo Analysis
+  Analytics project for a personal loan portfolio applying COF and RWA metrics for profitbility.
+  Features Excel, Power BI, and Streamlit artifacts.
+  Will push to Public Repo as artifacts are completed.
+- Snowflake Exemplars
+  Example scripts and projects curated for Public Repo Will push to Public Repo as artifacts are completed.
 - Snowflake Cert-Prep Repo
   Refactored Hands On Essentials Workshops, Associate: Platform cert-prep artifacts, and enterprise-grade account setup.
 - dbt Cert-Prep Repo